astropy/astropy/docs/timeseries/io.rst

-Since |TimeSeries| and |BinnedTimeSeries| are subclasses of |Table|, they have :meth:`~astropy.table.Table.read` and :meth:`~astropy.table.Table.write` methods that can be used to read time series from files.
+Since |TimeSeries| and |BinnedTimeSeries| are subclasses of |Table|, they have :meth:`~astropy.table.Table.read` and :meth:`~astropy.table.Table.write` methods that can be used to read and write time series from files.
 We include a few readers for well-defined formats in `astropy.timeseries`.
 For instance we have readers for light curves in FITS format from the `Kepler
 <https://www.nasa.gov/mission_pages/kepler/main/index.html>`_ and `TESS